 Planning approval follows Council and community input on the Environmental Impact Statement for Stage 1 of the Parramatta Light Rail project in 2017.

 Council is pleased to see that the planning approval for Stage 1 includes conditions that address a number of concerns raised by Council and the community.
-For more details on the conditions, go to the Department of Planning and Environment website.

 Some of the conditions placed on Transport for NSW for the construction and operation of the Parramatta Light Rail system include: